Nitij/JavascriptTooltip/README.md

 **resetLocationPreference**: resets the location preference.

-That was it, have fun creating tooltips!!
+That was it, have fun creating tooltips.